gbmhunter/blog/content/posts/2013/04-03-how-to-use-cpp-with-psoc-creator/index.md

     Preventing exception functionality to prevent linker errors such as `undefined reference to __gxx_personality_v0` and `undefined reference to __cxa_end_cleanup` (again, this is optional, and only applied if you want to use new and delete)

-    {{< img src="cplusplus-linker-error-undefined-reference-to-gxx-personality.png" caption="Add the custom compile flag '-fno-exceptions' to every .cpp file you want to compile in PSoC Creator to prevent the 'undefined reference to __gxx_personality_v0' linker error." width="600px" >}}
+    {{% figure src="cplusplus-linker-error-undefined-reference-to-gxx-personality.png" caption="Add the custom compile flag '-fno-exceptions' to every .cpp file you want to compile in PSoC Creator to prevent the 'undefined reference to __gxx_personality_v0' linker error." width="600px" %}}

 The steps have pictures and code examples to help you through the process.